SiddharthMalhotra/sPCA/spca-spark/README.md

 The user can specify the output Format using the option `-DoutFmt` that will be described later in this document.

-Running sPCA in the local mode
+Running sPCA-spark in the local mode
 =====================================
-The next step is to run sPCA on a small toy matrix.
+The next step is to run sPCA-spark on a small toy matrix.
 There is an example script located in `sPCA/spca-spark/spca-spark_example.sh`.
 First, you need to set the environment variable `SPARK_HOME` to the directory where Spark is downloaded and installed:
 ```
 export SPARK_HOME=<path/to/spark/directory> (e.g., /usr/lib/spark-1.0.0)
 ```
 You can then run the example through the following command:
 ```
-./sPCA/spca-spark/spca-spark_example.sh local
+sPCA/spca-spark/spca-spark_example.sh local
 ```
 where `local` means that the Spark code will run on the local machine.
 If the examples runs correctly, you should see a message saying `Principal components computed successfully`.
 The output will be written in `./sPCA/spca-spark/output/`.
 The example involves a command similar to the following:
 ```
 $SPARK_HOME/bin/spark-submit --class org.qcri.sparkpca.SparkPCA --master <master_url> --driver-java-options "-Di=<path/to/input/matrix> -Do=<path/to/outputfolder> -Drows=<number of rows> -Dcols=<number of columns> -Dpcs=<number of principal components> [-DerrSampleRate=<Error sampling rate>] [-DmaxIter=<max iterations>] [-DoutFmt=<output format>] [-DComputeProjectedMatrix=<0/1 (compute projected matrix or not)>]" target/sparkPCA-1.0.jar
 ```
 This command runs sPCA on top of Spark in the local machine with one worker thread.
-The following is a description of the command-line arguments of sPCA.
+The following is a description of the command-line arguments of sPCA:
 - `<master-url>: `The master URL for the cluster (e.g. spark://23.195.26.187:7077), it is set to `local[K]` for running Spark in the local mode with *K* threads (ideally, set *K* to the number of cores on your machine).
 If this argument is set to `local`, the applications runs locally on one worker thread (i.e., no parlellism at all).
 -	`<path/to/input/matrix>:` File or directory that contains an input matrix in the sequenceFileFormat `<IntWritable key, VectorWritable value>`.
 -	`<path/to/outputfolder>:` The directory where the resulting principal components is written